-- Cramping in the leg muscles when standing, relieved when sitting or bending forward (elongating the spine).
+- When standing, cramping in the leg muscles relieved when sitting or bending forward (elongating the spine).

 These symptoms occur because the nerves in the leg and foot are directly connected to the central nervous system via the spinal cord, particularly through the lumbar spine.
 The lumbar spine often deteriorates faster than the thoracic spine (upper back), perhaps because the upper back is generally more resilient to damage due to its critical role in stabilizing the rib cage and working to protect the organs of the human body.

-The most common cause for spinal stenosis is wear-and-tear, causing weakening of the backbone, as well as the growth of bone spurs that affect the width of the spinal canal.
+The most common cause for lumbar spinal stenosis is wear-and-tear, causing weakening of the backbone and the growth of bone spurs that affect the width of the spinal canal.
 However, it isn’t the only cause.
 Other causes include:

-- Herniated disks – spinal disks are filled with fluid to provide a cushion between each vertebrae.
-If a disk ruptures, the fluid within can press on the nerves and spinal cord in the spinal canal.
+- Disc herniation — Spinal discs are filled with fluid to provide a cushion between each vertebra.
+If a disc ruptures, the fluid can press on the nerves and spinal cord in the spinal canal.

-- Tumors – tumors are abnormal growths and can form within the spinal cord.
+- Tumors — Abnormal growths that can form within the spinal cord.
 Even if benign, a tumor can lead to severe consequences if it pushes against the spinal cord.

-- Injuries – dislocations, fractures, and cracks in the vertebrae and disks of the spine can lead to spinal stenosis, through displaced bone and tissue swelling.
+- Injuries — Dislocations, fractures, and cracks in the vertebrae and discs of the spine can lead to lumbar spinal stenosis through displaced bone and tissue swelling.

-Pain relief can be found through a variety of ways, depending on the severity of the pain and what the patient best responds to.
-From massage therapy to opioids, there is a long list of options for patients requiring pain management for their stenosis.
+Pain relief can be found in various ways, depending on the severity of the pain and what the patient best responds to.
+From massage therapy to opioids, there is a long list of options for patients requiring pain management for lumbar spinal stenosis.